 UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549

-POST-EFFECTIVE AMENDMENT NO. 1 TO FORM S-1 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933
+20549 FORM S-1 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933

-AETHLON MEDICAL, INC. (Exact name of registrant as specified in it s charter) Nevada (State or other jurisdiction of incorporation or organization) 3826 (Primary Standard Industrial Classification Co ode Number) , , , 13-3632859 (I.R.S.
-Employer Identification Num) her) (i.k.s.
-Employer Identification (value 001) 9635 Granite Ridge Drive, Suite 100 0 San Diego, California 92123 (858) 459-7800 (Address, including zip code, and telephone number, including area code, or of registrant's principal executive offices) , James A. Joyce 9635 Granite Ridge Drive, Suite 100 San Diego, California 92123 0 (858) 459-7800 (Name, address, including zip code, and telephone number, includi ng area code, of agent for service) With copies of all correspondence to ): • Jennifer A. Post, Esq.
-Raines Feldman LLP 9720 Wilshire Boulevard, Fifth Floor Beverly Hills, California 90212 (310) 440-4100 Approximate date of commencement of proposed sale to the public: From time to time after the effective of date of this registration statement.
-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pur following box: [X] rsuant to Rule 415 under the Securities Act of 1933, check the If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securegistration statement number of the earlier effective registration statement for the same offering. rities Act, please check the following box and list the Securities Act If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the number of the earlier effective registration statement for the same offering. ne following box and list the Securities Act registration statement If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the number of the earlier effective registration statement for the same offering. ne following box and list the Securities Act registration statement Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accele "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] (Do not check if a smaller reporting company) Smaller reporting company [X]
+AETHLON MEDICAL, INC.

+(Exact name of registrant as specified in its charter)

+N J.

+Nevada (State or other jurisdiction of incorporation or organization)

+(State of other jurisdiction of incorporation or organization)

+3826

+(Primary Standard Industrial Classification Code Number)

+12.2<22050

+13-3632859 nucleon)

+(I.R.S.
+Employer Identification No illioer)

+9635 Granite Ridge Drive, Suite 100

+San Diego, California 92123

+(858) 459-7800

+(Address, including zip code, and telephone number, including area cod e, of registrant's principal executive offices)

+James A. Joyce

+9635 Granite Ridge Drive, Suite 100

+San Diego, California 92123

+(858) 459-7800

+(Name, address, including zip code, and telephone number, including uding area code, of agent for service)

+With copies of all correspondence a to:

+Jennifer A. Post, Esq.
+5 to.

+Raines Feldman LLP

+9720 Wilshire Boulevard, Fifth F loor

+Beverly Hills, California 90212

+(310) 440-4100

+Approximate date of commencement of proposed sale to the public: From time to time after the effective ve date of this registration statement.

+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis following box: $[X]$ pursuant to Rule 415 under the Securities Act of 1933, check the

+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Se registration statement number of the earlier effective registration statement for the same offering. ecurities Act, please check the following box and list the Securities Act

+If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check number of the earlier effective registration statement for the same offering. t the following box and list the Securities Act registration statement

+If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check number of the earlier effective registration statement for the same offering. k the following box and list the Securities Act registration statement

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-acc "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exch

+Large accelerated filer [] Accelerated filer []

+Non-accelerated filer [] (Do not check if a smaller reporting company) Smaller reporting company [X]